Dominik Szoboszlai

-Dominik Szoboszlai (/hu/ SO-bo-sloy; born 25 October 2000) is a Hungarian professional footballer who plays as a midfielder for club Liverpool and captains the Hungary national team.
+Dominik Szoboszlai (/hu/ SO-bo-sloy; born 25 October 2000) is a Hungarian professional footballer who plays and serves as vice-captain for club Liverpool and captains the Hungary national team.
+A versatile player, Szoboszlai can be deployed as a central or attacking midfielder, wide midfielder, or right-back.

 Coming through the youth system, Szoboszlai made his senior debut in 2017 with Austrian club FC Liefering, the reserve team of Red Bull Salzburg.
 In January 2018, Szoboszlai debuted with the parent club, becoming a starter from the 2018–19 season.
 Following three seasons, where he helped his club win three league titles and two domestic cups, in January 2021, Szoboszlai moved to Germany at RB Leipzig, a club associated with Red Bull Salzburg, for a reported fee of €20 million, making him the most expensive Hungarian footballer of all time.
 In his three seasons at the club he helped his side win two DFB-Pokal titles.
 In July 2023, he joined Liverpool after they paid his release clause of €70 million, making him the club's fourth-most expensive signing of all time.
+Szoboszlai won the EFL Cup in his first season in England, securing the Premier League the following year.

 Szoboszlai represented Hungary internationally, both at youth and senior levels.
 He made his senior debut at the Euro 2020 qualifiers, helping his country qualify to the finals by scoring in the last minute in the play-offs against Iceland.